iviken/T-and-M-file-manager/README.md

 - Marking files with color labels.
 - Separate display of graphic files and others.
 - Supports tabs for folders.
+- Drag'n'Drop doesn't exist.
+Now you don't have to worry about accidentally dragging files or folders to an unknown location!

 ## Interface